dev-bittu/lotus-grammar/grammar/modules_and_packages/exporting.md

-# Exporting in b2
+# Exporting in lotus

-In **b2**, variables, functions, classes, interfaces, and other entities follow a simple and intuitive exporting mechanism to control visibility and accessibility across packages.
+In **lotus**, variables, functions, classes, interfaces, and other entities follow a simple and intuitive exporting mechanism to control visibility and accessibility across packages.
 The system ensures flexibility without introducing unnecessary verbosity or complexity.

 ---